kahungchong/ComputerModify/README.md

-# LinuxModify
+# Computer Modify
-Some modification on Linux system
+Some modification on computer including keyboard or theme.